practical-artificial-intelligence-841/website/content/syllabus-and-policies/syllabus.md

 policy](https://catalog.unh.edu/srrr/university-policies-regulations/academic-integrity/).

-## COURSE REQUIREMENTS AND ASSESSMENT OVERIEW
+## COURSE REQUIREMENTS AND ASSESSMENT OVERVIEW

 Student learning is assessed based on evidence produced by the following activities.
 Percentages show how much each activity contributes to the